-- blood accumulation beneath the skin (hematoma)
+- blood accumulation beneath your skin, which is

 - infection at the puncture site

 proper procedure.
 Call your doctor right away if the puncture doesn’t close on

-- medications used to treat glaucoma
+- medications that treat glaucoma

 - bromide poisoning

-your body produces too much acid or your kidneys do not effectively remove acid from your body)
+your body produces too much acid or your kidneys don’t effectively remove acid

 - heart failure